LLMs can construct powerful representations and streamline sample-efficient supervised learning: Case study: learned tabular features for prediction of hyponatremia

-\subsection{Case Study: Learned Tabular Features for Prediction of Hyponatremia}
+\textbf{LLM API costs.} Methods with a per-example LLM call---Global-Rubric, Global-Rubric-Blind, Local-Rubric, and Local-Rubric-Basic---each cost approximately \$50 per task in GPT5-Mini API usage on our subsampled splits, totaling roughly \$3{,}000 across 4 methods and 15 tasks.
+Global-rubric synthesis and the one-time parser/tabularization scripts used by Global-Rubric-Auto and Global-Rubric-Tabular (\Cref{fig:rubric_creation_pipeline}, Panels E--F) add a small one-off cost; once those scripts are produced, applying them to new examples at deployment time is essentially free.

+\textbf{Embedding compute.} Text embeddings (\texttt{Qwen3-Embedding-8B} for all main results, plus the open-weights backbones used in \Cref{app:smaller_embedding}) are computed on a node with 4 NVIDIA A100 GPUs.
+Embedding the full dataset for any given representation method (NaiveText or any rubric variant) takes a few hours per method.

+\textbf{Downstream training.} The downstream classifiers (logistic regression on frozen embeddings; LightGBM for Count-GBM; XGBoost for Global-Rubric-Tabular) are lightweight and run on commodity CPU hardware in seconds to minutes per task; their cost is negligible compared to the embedding and LLM-call steps above.

+\section{Case study: learned tabular features for prediction of hyponatremia}

-We end with a qualitative analysis of the learned tabular features (\Cref{fig:rubric_creation_pipeline}, Panel (F)) for prediction of hyponatremia abnormality.
-We find that across the 15 tasks, the auto-generated rubric feature schemas range from 147 to 450 features per task.
-Most tasks cluster around 200--250 features.
-The features are predominantly binary (72\%), followed by numeric (19\%) and categorical (9\%).
+As a complement to the qualitative analysis in \Cref{sec:qual_results}, we examine the learned tabular features (\Cref{fig:rubric_creation_pipeline}, Panel F) for prediction of hyponatremia abnormality.
+Across the 15 tasks, the auto-generated rubric feature schemas range from 147 to 450 features per task and cluster around 200--250 features.
+They are predominantly binary (72\%), followed by numeric (19\%) and categorical (9\%).
 The high binary share reflects pervasive one-hot encoding of categoricals and the inclusion of a \texttt{\_missing} indicator for nearly every field.
 Numeric features capture lab values, vitals, and counts.

 We focus on learned tabular features for the hyponatremia lab task, for which the full global rubric is given in Appendix~\ref{app:hyponatremia_rubric}.
 We make several observations.
 The feature structure closely mirrors the diagnostic decision tree used clinically when evaluating hyponatremia.
 A first step in clinical reasoning is determining whether apparent hyponatremia is physiologic or artificially low due to hyperglycemia or other osmotic effects; accordingly, the rubric extracts recent glucose measurements ($\texttt{Glucose-Last3}$) and serum osmolality values, while the tabular features include indicators reflecting level of glucose in the blood, {\em e.g.} $\texttt{glucose-type-blood-present}$.
 If true hypotonic hyponatremia is present, clinicians next evaluate urine osmolality and urine sodium to distinguish between states of antidiuretic hormone (ADH) activity and renal sodium handling, which helps identify etiologies such as SIADH or hypovolemia~\citep{spasovski2014clinical}.
 Consistent with this framework, the rubric extracts urine sodium, urine osmolality, and conditions associated with SIADH ({\em e.g.}, pulmonary infections, CNS disorders, malignancy).
 The resulting features include indicators that reflect such conditions, {\em e.g.}, $\texttt{acute-cond-Pulmonary infection / pneumonia / pulmonary disease}$ and $\texttt{acute-cond-any}$.
 Thus, the learned features directly operationalize the same diagnostic flow in clinical practice.